Bawdsey School Association

 Bawdsey School Association is like a Parent Teacher Association.
 The reason ours is called the Association (BSA) instead is because we want to include and recognise the large number of past-parents, grandparents and local friends that also give of their time to help the school and its children.

-The principle aim of the BSA is to fundraise - and the money raised helps to pay for visits, events and activities, or equipment / time / personnel for the many after school clubs.
+The principal aim of the BSA is to fundraise - and the money raised helps to pay for visits, events and activities, or equipment / time / personnel for the many after school clubs.

 Each year funding to given for: Leavers Hoodies, Christmas Crackers, Easter Eggs, Book gifts for the Children at Christmas, Arts and Crafts for Christmas. .